agmcleod/website/_posts/2021-03-21-building-a-rest-and-web-socket-api-with-actix.md

 We have a few things going on here, as well as a compiler error.

-`use diesel::RunQueryDsl;`, ot a type we're using directly, but we need to pull in this trait.
+`use diesel::RunQueryDsl;`, is not a type we're using directly, but we need to pull in this trait.
 If you leave it out, you'll see a compiler error for a trait that is missing, on the call to insert.
 In those cases the compiler will tell you which trait is needed, so you can simply add the use statement.
 I really love this about the compiler, as I forget traits all the time.

 The other one I want to call out is `#[actix_rt::test]`.
 If you've written tests for Rust code before, you have probably annotated them with `#[test]`.
 The reason we use this one here is that the `actix_rt::test` allows us to make them async.
 If you read the [crate documentation](https://docs.rs/actix-rt/2.2.0/actix_rt/), you'll see that it is a "Tokio-based single-threaded async runtime for the Actix ecosystem".
 The test attribute macro marks the async function to be run in an Actix system.